-To put it simply, there is a fundamental problem that exists when we talk about racism and discrimination.
+There is a fundamental problem that exists when we talk about racism and discrimination.
 Racism is not simply the use of certain words, acts of outward prejudice, and a belief in superiority.
-Racism rather is a system whose various parts have stretched into every possible corner of modern-day society.
-It is an infrastructure so deeply engrained in the histories and cultures of particular nations.
+Racism is a system whose various parts have stretched into every possible corner of modern-day society.
+It is an infrastructure that’s deeply engrained in the histories and cultures of particular nations.
 It is a system of social norms and public policies that have, for centuries, operated in a way that privileges certain people over others, simply based on the colour of their skin.
 Racism is not merely a behaviour, it is a structural issue.

 From its very foundation, the United States has implemented policies and practices that have created a system of structural racism.
 This has been developed by practices of lynching which targeted freed black slaves who were thought to have too much freedom, redlining policies which prevented African Americans from purchasing property, and Black Codes and Jim Crow laws which through public policy, officially enabled segregation in schools, parks, theatres, cemeteries and jails amongst other places.
 In the United Kingdom, there too is a history of racism and discrimination, evident for example in the slave trade of the 17th and 18th centuries, the use of the British West Indies Regiment during WWI, and the discrimination faced by Caribbean immigrants who came to Britain in the 1950s.